Your preferences have been updated.

 Northwest of Dos Playa and nestled at the base of the northern shore cliffs within Arikok National Park, adventurers trek through the rocky ravines on horseback or hike rocky terrain to discover one of Aruba’s hidden gems, the Natural Pool.
 Known in Papiamento as Conchi, this shell-shaped pool is surrounded by a large barrier of lava rocks that greet crashing waves from the Caribbean Sea.

-The California Dunes are a protected nature reserve located at Hudishibana, an area at the northwestern tip of the Island.
+The Sasarawichi Dunes (sometimes referred to as the California Dunes), by the California Lighthouse, are a protected nature reserve located at Hudishibana, an area at the northwestern tip of the Island.
 Named after the famous ship that wrecked just offshore, these rolling dunes of pristine sand soften the cratered limestone landscape and provide a perch from which to admire the waves crashing along the rocky shore and the California Lighthouse standing guard on the plateau nearby.

 The Hooiberg, meaning “haystack” in Dutch, is the cone-shaped mountain that rises 540 feet up from the center of the Island.
 Hikers can take the 550-plus steps to the top, where a panoramic view and encounters with wild goats, parakeets, and colorful lizards make the climb pleasantly worthwhile.